 Whether accessed through cinema, television, DVD or the internet, moving images are a primary source of information and knowledge about the world.
 Moving image literacy is therefore critical to understanding and interpreting modern society.
-You will learn to:

-- develop knowledge and understanding of film-making techniques; - analyze the work of others in terms of film language, forms, conventions, purpose and meanings; - develop ideas through investigating and experimenting with filmmaking techniques and processes; - film and edit your own short film.
+- develop knowledge and understanding of film-making techniques; - analyze the work of others in terms of film language, forms, conventions, purpose and meanings; - develop ideas through investigating and experimenting with filmmaking techniques and processes;

-Assessment The course is divided into four units:

 AS 1 - Foundation Portfolio-Realist and Formalist Techniques and the Classical Hollywood Style.

 The foundation portfolio is worth 60% of AS and 24% of full A level.
 Students must create an original short film or animation.
 This element is internally assessed.

-AS 2 - Critical Responses This unit is worth 40% of AS and 16% of full A level.
-The exam is based the following film areas: - A) Alfred Hitchcock and the Classical Hollywood Style - B) Formalism: Early European Cinema and American Expressionism.
-A2 1 - Advanced Portfolio-Creative Production and Research (External) Worth 36% of the full A level.
+AS 2 - Critical Responses

+This unit is worth 40% of AS and 16% of full A level.
+The exam is based the following film areas:

+- A) Alfred Hitchcock and the Classical Hollywood Style - B) Formalism: Early European Cinema and American Expressionism.

+A2 1 - Advanced Portfolio-Creative Production and Research (External)

+Worth 36% of the full A level.
 The objective of the advanced portfolio is to allow students to explore how different artistic disciplines and approaches have Influenced the form and style of moving image.

-A2 2-Advance Critical Response Worth 24% of full A level.
+A2 2-Advance Critical Response

+Worth 24% of full A level.
 The exam is based the following film areas: